Operations Mgmt & Info Sys - Undergraduate

 Financial Information Systems

-Course focuses on computer-based financial information systems that allow finance and accounting professionals to acquire and manage a companys financial system.
+Course focuses on computer-based financial information systems that allow finance and accounting professionals to acquire and manage a company's financial system.
 Topics include the business functions of a financial information system, the technical aspects of the system, and the management issues of implementing such a system.
-Students will acquire hands-on experience using ERP systems.
-Prerequisites: OMIS 30 or OMIS 31, and OMIS 105.
+Students will acquire hands-on experience using enterprise resource planning systems.
+Cross-listed as ACTG 155.
+Prerequisites: OMIS 30 or OMIS 31 or MATH 10 or CSCI 10 and OMIS 105.

 Physical Database Design